New Zealand’s Best Kayaking Trips

 1. Lake Mapourika Kayak Tour in Franz Josef

 A must-do kayak tour in New Zealand for beginners, the often placid Lake Mapourika offers cruisy kayaking trips.
 This lake created by the Franz Josef Glacier has dark reflective waters with a backdrop of rainforest and the Southern Alps making for plenty of awesome photo opportunities.
-Book your tour with Franz Josef Wilderness Tours on Viator or Tripadvisor and while you’re in the area, check out these other 5 Franz Josef Glacier Must-Dos.
+What’s more, the tour is suitable for all ages and abilities.
+Book your tour with Franz Josef Wilderness Tours and while you’re in the area, check out these other 30 Best Things to Do in Franz Josef.

 Location: Franz Josef Glacier, West Coast, South Island.

 3. Clear Kayaking at Goat Island

 See the underwater world in a unique way with a clear kayak!
-The Goat Island Marine Reserve in Leigh (North Auckland) is a protected area for marine life so there is plenty of fish, stingrays and even marine mammals to be seen under your kayak.
+The Goat Island Marine Reserve in Leigh (North Auckland) is a protected area for marine life so there are plenty of fish, stingrays and even marine mammals to be seen under your kayak.
 You don’t even have to get wet!
-Clearyaks can be rented from the Goat Island Marine Reserve or tours and transfers from Auckland are available on Viator and Tripadvisor.
+Clear kayaks can be rented from Clearyak at the Goat Island Marine Reserve.
+Discover more experiences in the area in the 12 Best Things to Do in Leigh.

 Location: Leigh, Auckland, North Island.

 4. Glowworm Kayak Tour in Tauranga

 If there are two things that New Zealand does well it’s kayak tours and glowworm tours!
 Stick them together and you get an awesome glowworm kayaking!
 Kayak down secluded creeks which are home to thousands of glistening glowworms.
 It’s a great way to see these fascinating creatures.
-Book your trip with Waimarino on Viator and Tripadvisor.
-Check out more 7 Places to See the Famous Glowworms in New Zealand.
+Book your trip with Waimarino Kayak Tours on Viator or Klook.
+Plus, check out more of the 10 Places to See the Famous Glowworms in New Zealand.

 Location: Tours depart from Bethlehem, Tauranga, North Island.